speicherstadt-warehouses-canal-dusk

 Hamburg evening harbor lights cruise

-5,073 reviews at 4.4 stars.
+The most popular harbour cruise in Hamburg with consistently strong visitor feedback.
 The most popular harbour cruise in Hamburg — departing at sunset means you see the harbour transition from daylight to floodlit spectacle over the course of an hour.

 One hour on the water through Hamburg’s illuminated harbour.
 The route covers the container terminals, the Speicherstadt, the Elbphilharmonie, and the working docks.
 Bilingual commentary (German/English).
 The evening timing means the city lights are on and the reflections are at their best.
 At $30, it’s the cheapest way to see the harbour from the water.
 Our review covers the boat type, the commentary quality, and the best seats for photography.